Tessa’s Recipe Rundown

 This post may contain affiliate links.
 Read our disclosure policy.

-OMG you guys.
-This might just be my new favorite banana bread recipe.
+This may just be my new all-time favorite banana recipe.

-This Double Chocolate Banana Bread recipe is ultra moist, flavorful, and rich.
-Every bite is heaven.
-It was actually inspired by a trip to NYC where I hit up a ton of East Village bakeries.
+It was actually inspired by an East Village bakery crawl in NYC.
 The midnight banana bread loaf at Red Gate Bakery was so incredible I knew I had to make my own version of it when I got home.

 This perfectly sweet treat is going to become your favorite breakfast/dessert/snack too!